Library Fact Sheets

-The fleet consists of one C-40B, two C-20Hs, ten C-21As, one C-37 and 14 C-130Js.
-The operations group also leads two geographically separated units, one at Moron AB, Spain, and a second at Chievres AB, Belgium.
+The fleet consists of one C-40B, two C-20Hs, eight C-21As, two C-37 and 14 C-130Js.
+The operations group also leads two geographically separated units at Moron AB, Spain, and Chievres AB, Belgium.

 The maintenance group accomplishes all aspects of aircraft and equipment maintenance to fulfill the wing's airlift, contingency, and support missions.
 In addition, they provide back shop maintenance and ground support equipment for the largest en route location in Air Mobility Command, while also operating Central Intermediate Repair Facilities for T-56 engines/propellers, wheels and tires, patient oxygen bottles, and precision measurement equipment laboratory supporting both EUCOM and CENTCOM.

 The mission support group supports the overall mission by providing security, communications, services, and personnel services.

 The civil engineer group supports and maintains the base's buildings and infrastructure.

 The logistics readiness group provides training, planning, supply, and transportation insuring wing readiness.
 These functions include cargo processing, personal property and passenger movements, force reception and throughput, supply support, property accountability functions, and fuels support.